simon-kuster/BlazorDexie/README.md

-# BlazorDexie
+# BlazorDexie: Accessing IndexedDB in Blazor Applications with Dexie.js

-BlazorDexie provides an easy way to access the browsers IndexedDb from Blazor applications.
+BlazorDexie provides an easy way to access the browsers IndexedDb in Blazor applications.
 It is a wrapper around the well-known javascript library Dexie.js.
 The code can be written in C# with few exceptions.

 nuget package: https://www.nuget.org/packages/BlazorDexie